DevManSam777/devleads/docs/SETUP-GUIDE.md

 #### Email Not Working

+- Verify that you are using a paid Render tier or that hosting platform you are using supports SMTP
 - Verify SMTP settings
 - Verify web form is using correct API endpoint URL
 - Use app-specific passwords, not account passwords